chandan-24/100DaysOfCode/README.md

 **Day 70 - current**: Started working with [NodeJs](https://nodejs.org/en/docs/), [Zapier DevTool](https://platform.zapier.com/)

+### Day 90-94: June 11, Thrusday - June 15, Monday

+**Progress**:

+* Worked on harperDb Zapier integration App, Done testing, refactoring and add new features to it.
+Submitted the project also.

+**Thoughts**:
+It was incredible learning zapier platform and the wide verity of functoinality it provides.
+Its agreat plesure to complete this project, also learned new things.
+Hhhhh, last 6 days of the challenge left.
+Will spent this time to discover more about nodeJs.

 ### Day 89: June 10, Wednesday

 **Progress**:

-* Done minor refactory to harperDb Zapier App and make actions and triggers descriptive.
+* Done minor refactory to harperDb Zapier App and made actions and triggers descriptive.

 ### Day 85-88: June 6, Saturday - June 9, Tuesday